DICOM vs PACS: Benefits and Differences in Medical Imaging

 How DICOM and PACS Work Together?

-DICOM and PACS play complementary roles in medical imaging workflow.
-Their collaboration offers seamless workflows, transforming raw imaging data into actionable diagnostic tools.
+DICOM and PACS play complementary roles in the medical imaging workflow.
+Their collaboration offers seamless workflows that transform raw imaging data into actionable diagnostic tools.

 Here’s how they work together.